Fit versus Style: Building Your Wardrobe

 Fit is the foundation.
 Style is the house you build on it.
 No matter how beautiful your choice of fabric or how intricate your design details, the garment will only be as good as the engineering underneath it.

-When you stop wrestling with fit, you free up all your creative energy for style.
-By mastering the technical side first, you gain the freedom to sew anything you want—and the confidence to know you’ll actually wear it.
+When fit is no longer the problem you are solving, style becomes the work you get to do.
+By building the technical foundation first, you gain the freedom to sew anything you want and the confidence to know you will actually wear it.